 Students develop factual and conceptual knowledge about individuals and societies.
 In order to reach the aims of individuals and societies, students should be able to:

-- i. use terminology in context - ii. demonstrate knowledge and understanding of subject-specific content and concepts through descriptions, explanations and examples
+- i. use a wide range of terminology in context - ii. demonstrate knowledge and understanding of subject-specific content and concepts through developed descriptions, explanations and examples.